corpus-io/tokenize.it-smart-contracts/docs/invariants.md

 - Any role can be granted to multiple addresses.
 - Any address can have multiple roles.
 - Any role can be renounced.
 - All functions can be called directly or as meta transaction using EIP-2771.
-- Calling a function directly or through EIP-2771 yield equivalent results given equivalent inputs.
+Both options yield equivalent results given equivalent inputs.
 - The token supports permit() as defined in EIP-2612.
 - Only the owner of feeSettings can suggest to change feeSettings to another address.
 - Only addresses with DEFAULT_ADMIN_ROLE can accept a new feeSettings contract.